 Urban Lendahl's Group

-We study the role of Notch signaling in differentiation of various cell types, such as ES cells, myogenic and vascular progenitors.
-We also address the role of Notch in disease processes, notably in vascular disease and Alagille syndrome, as well as in cancer, with a particular focus on breast cancer.
+We work on several aspects of Notch signaling.
+We study the role of Notch signaling in different organ systems, including the vasculature and the liver.
+We also address the consequences of Notch dysregulation in disease, notably in vascular disease including CADASIL and in the liver diseases Alagille syndrome and Biliary Atresia.
+We also study the role of Notch in cancer, with a particular focus on breast cancer.

 In addition, we (together with Christer Betsholtz’ research group) use large-scale single cell transcriptomics to gain molecular insights into various vascular cell types (vascular smooth muscle cells, pericytes and endothelial cells) and cells associated with the vasculature, such as perivascular fibroblasts and different classes of brain immune cells.

 Notch Signaling in Development, Tissue Homeostasis, and Disease.

 Siebel C, Lendahl U